ractivejs/ractivejs.github.io/docs/support.md

 ## Builds

-Ractive comes in two flavors:

 - Regular (`ractive.js`, `ractive.min.js`, `ractive.mjs`) - Ractive with batteries included.
 Intended for maximum compatibility.
 - Runtime (`runtime.js`, `runtime.min.js`, `runtime.mjs`) - Ractive without the template parser.
-Intended for workflows that pre-parse templates.
+Intended for workflows that pre-parse templates which do not require the parser at runtime.

 Source maps are included for all variants of Ractive.

 ## Browser support

-Ractive requires browsers to support at least [ES5 APIs](https://kangax.github.io/compat-table).
+[ES5 support](https://kangax.github.io/compat-table/es5/) is the minimum requirement.
 Ractive also comes with the following polyfills:

 - `Promise`
 - `Array.prototype.find`
 - `Object.assign`
 - `performance.now`
 - `requestAnimationFrame`

-Note that these polyfills are applied globally, but only when the native APIs are not present.

 ## SVGs